Employer of Record

 • Works Council: If applicable, employers must cooperate with the works council in matters affecting employees’ rights and working conditions.

-• Data Security: Employers are obligated to protect employee data in compliance with data protection regulations.
+• Data Security: Employers are obligated to protect employee data in compliance with the GDPR and German data protection rules.

-• Health and the Value of the Worker’s Work: Employers must ensure a safe working environment and promote health initiatives that recognize the value of employees’ contributions.
+• Health and Safety: Employers must ensure a safe working environment and comply with occupational safety rules.

 Payroll Requirements